dcndn4/DeepLrn-Unit-14-hw11/README.md

 --tensorflow

+--time

 # Acknowledgements

 I would like to first acknowledge the guidance and teaching of our FinTech Boot Camp Instructor, Garth Mortensen, our Student Success Manager, Angelica Baraona; and the whole team behind the curriculum, the logistics, the whole program.
 I also found the collective Stack Overflow wisdom essential as ever.
+I didn't use any additional books, because of all the topics covered in this program, this honestly isn't my favorite.
+I've bought quite a few already, and also - minor point - not a lot of great sources to choose from it looks like.
+Happy to be more aware of these functionalities going forward, and will continue to pay attention as the field continues to advance!